You probably hear and say “Good job!” all the time. Discover why doing so may not be a good idea and what you can say instead.

 You can still offer praise—just try to keep it descriptive, not evaluative.
 What’s the difference?

-Evaluative praise is a type of praise that places our own judgments on the action.
+Evaluative praise places our own judgments on the action.
 Examples include:

 - “Good job”